Meredith Nicole Collection Care + About

 Does Gold Filled jewelry chip or tarnish?

 Unlike Gold Plated, the process of pressure bonding makes Gold Filled jewelry tarnish and chip resistant.
 This is why you will find gold-filled jewelry is about double the price of gold-plated jewelry.
-When properly cared for and maintained, A gold-filled finish will not flake off or chip and is tarnish resistant.
+When properly cared for and maintained, A gold-filled finish will not flake off or chip and is technically tarnish resistant.

 What is Sterling Silver?